Lailaebrahim/naturalily-ecommerce/README.md

 ## Overview

 Naturalily is an e-commerce web application designed to provide a seamless shopping experience for users looking to purchase natural and organic products.
-The application features a user-friendly inte[...]
+The application features a user-friendly interface, secure payment processing, and efficient order management.

 ## Features